Kauai Fresh Farm, Kauai, Hawai'i

 Photos by Lainie Kertesz, Johnny's Territory Sales Representative

-Just as human productivity wanes at the height of summer, so, too, does that of many vegetable crops.
+Just as human productivity can wane at the height of summer, so, too, can that of many vegetable crops.

 Vegetables vary in their sensitivity to heat and humidity, and in the stage of growth at which heat can be most damaging.
 For some, the heat-sensitive stage is seed germination; for others, it's flower bud development, fruit set, or some other period.
 Understanding these stages is important to plant breeders developing heat-tolerant varieties in response to warming summer temperatures.